natlai123/datasciencecoursera/S03_Getting_and_Cleaning_Data/C3project/Codebook.md

 ## The Final Clean Dataset

-The last line of code of `run_analysis.R` creates `tidy_data.txt`. `tidy_data.txt` is a comma delimited test file, if imported appropriately, should contains 180 observations of 68 variables.
+The last line of code of `run_analysis.R` creates `tidy_data.txt`. `tidy_data.txt` is a space delimited test file, if imported appropriately, should contains 180 observations of 68 variables.
 The composite primary key of `tidy_data.txt` is `activity` and `subjectNum`.